iszczesniak/cpp/move/index.md

   only.
 For instance, the source can be on the stack, and the target in the fixed-size memory for static and global data.

-Copying of objects might be necessary or not.
+Copying might be necessary or not.
 When it's necessary (e.g., because we need to modify a copy, and leave the original unchanged), then it's not a problem.

 However, copying is a problem when it's not necessary.
-Copying an object is not necessary, when the source of the copy is not needed after copying.
+Copying is not necessary, when the source is not needed after copying.
 It's a *performance* problem: the code will work alright, but it could be faster.

 # The move semantics